 '''

+STATIC FUNCTION ODCIGETINTERfaces (

-STATIC FUNCTION ODCIGetInterfaces(ifclist OUT sys.ODCIObjectList)
+ifclist OUT sys.ODCIObjectList)

 RETURN NUMBER IS

 BEGIN

 ifclist := sys.ODCIObjectList(sys.ODCIObject('SYS','ODCISTATS2'));

 RETURN ODCIConst.Success;

-END ODCIGetInterfaces:
+END ODCIGetInterfaces;

 '''

-ODCIStatsCollect Method (for PowerDemand\Typ columns)
+ODCIStatsCollect() Method for PowerDemand Typ Columns

-The ODCIStatsCollect function collects statistics for columns whose datatype is the PowerDemand\Typ object type.
+The ODCIStatsCollect() function, demonstrated in Example 15-24, collects statistics for columns whose datatype is the PowerDemand_Typ object type.
 The statistics are collected for each cell in the column over all power grid readings.
 For a given cell, the statistics collected are the minimum and maximum power grid readings, and the number of non-null readings.

 The function takes the column information as an object parameter whose type is SYS.ODCICOLINFO.
 The type attributes include the table name, column name, and so on.
-Options specified in the DBMS\STATS package command used to collect the column statistics are also passed in as parameters.
+Options specified in the DBMS_STATS package command used to collect the column statistics are also passed in as parameters.
 Since the power demand cartridge uses a table to store the statistics, the output parameter rawstats is not used in this cartridge.